hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-relatedperson-intro.md

 #### Relationship with national and international specifications

-- Conformant to xxx
-- Conformant to xxx
+A resource conforming to this profile:
+- **MAY** be conformant to [US Core RelatedPerson](http://hl7.org/fhir/us/core/StructureDefinition/us-core-relatedperson) if RelatedPerson.active is supplied

-No equivalent IPA RelatedPerson profile.
+No equivalent IPA or IPS profile.

+Conformance in reverse is not guaranteed, i.e. a resource conforming to [US Core](http://hl7.org/fhir/us/core) **MAY NOT** conform to AU Core.

 #### Profile specific implementation guidance